Amira Hess Biography

-Amira Hess Biography and Poems.
-This is biographical information on Amira Hess, one of the best poets of all time.
-This biography page also provides a link to poems written by Hess, as well as, a video biography...if available.
+The biography of Amira Hess.
+This page has biographical information on Amira Hess, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 Amira Hess (b.
 Baghdad, Iraq ) (Hebrew) is an Israeli poet and artist.
 Arriving in Israel in 1951, she first lived in an immigrant transit camp, then moved to Jerusalem, where she still lives today.
 Her first book, And the Moon is Dripping Madness, was awarded the Luria Prize (named for the poet Yerucham Luria ).
 Her other volumes of poetry in Hebrew include Two Horses by the Light Line, The Information Eater, Yovel, and There is no Real Woman in Israel.
 Some individual poems have been translated into English, German, Greek, Spanish and Russian.
 A collection of about seventy poems under the title Between Boulders of Basalt and Foundation, was translated into English by S. K. Azoulay.